josemarluedke/PHP-JosemarLuedke.com/README.md

-As I see the site?
+How I see the site?
 ------------------

 Accessing this link: http://josemarluedke.com